12 Underrated National Parks (And Why You Should Visit)

-Yellowstone’s just down the road, and gets all the love (and hundreds of thousands more tourists every year.)
-Fine.
+Yellowstone’s just down the road, and gets all the love: Hundreds of thousands more tourists hit old Faithful than the Tetons each year.
 Let ’em have their smelly geysers.
 Because trekking the dramatic peaks of the Tetons -- which tower 7,000 feet above the valley floor -- is where it’s really at.
 Take on a difficult but non-technical climb like Static Peak (11,303’) or dive in and conquer one of America’s most iconic summits, the Grand Teton (13,770’), a tough, technical, and unforgettable two-day climb.

 Because it’s a 45-mile long island in the middle of Lake Superior, is accessible only by boat, and is closed all winter, Isle Royale tallies an ultra-low visitor count; more folks visit Yellowstone in a single day than Isle Royale might see in a year.
 That alone makes it awesome, but there are many more reasons why you should go on a backpacking trip here: camping, kayaking, boat rides, scuba diving, and also, um, wolves.
 Over the past decade, the island’s celebrated pack of wild wolves had dwindled to just two, but in 2018 the National Park Service decided to restore the population -- as of spring 2019, the pack was up to 15.